WinBook XL

 Common Faults & Maintenance

-These appear to be VERY electrically reliable.
+These appear to be electrically reliable.
 Most problems these suffer are structural-related.

 Hinge issues and other plastic failures